n3d1117/website/content/blog/codemagic-ci-cd/index.md

 ### Automated GitHub releases on Git tag push
 The `codemagic.yaml` configuration is very powerful and has lots of integrations.
 A great use case is deploying an app to Github releases for successful builds triggered on tag creation.

-To setup deployments to GitHub releases you need:
+To setup deployments to GitHub releases:
 - Your app needs to be hosted on GitHub
-- Use git tags (this won't work with commits)
+- Use git tags (won't work with commits)
 - Add your GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to Codemagic's environment variables (see [documentation](https://docs.codemagic.io/yaml-publishing/github-releases/#configuring-codemagic))[^3]

     1. Open your Codemagic app settings, and go to the Environment variables tab.